dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Getting help

     module
-        A module is a file containing Python definitions and statements.
+        A module is a file containing Python definitions and statements, e.g. a program that can be used by others.

-    directory function
+    dir
-        A :term:`built-in function` that returns a list of valid attributes for that object.
+        A :term:`built-in function` that provides a directory listing of what is contained inside an object such as a module.

     ..
 First program